Connecting to water and sewers

 Whatever kind of property you’re looking to develop, you’ll find all the information you need in our dedicated Building and Developing area.
-There’s also a host of useful tools like a flow rate and connection fee estimator along with all the latest water fittings regulations so you can make sure everything is connected correctly.
+There’s also a host of useful tools like a flow rate calculator along with all the latest water fittings regulations so you can make sure everything is connected correctly.

 Already made alterations?

 If you’ve altered your home, or plan to do so in the near future, it’s important you let us know.
 This way we can make sure our records are up to date and most importantly make sure you’re being billed correctly.

 You'll find what we consider to be a substantial alteration.
 If you're unsure, simply contact us and we can help.

 - One property has been split to form two or more separate properties.

 - Two or more properties have been combined to form one single property.

 - A change in property usage, for example, you home has now become a business premises.

 If you aren't named on Severn Trent Water bills to this property, we may contact you to provide evidence (such as a planning application) that you are acting on behalf of the tenant, landlord or owner.